engrcjin/ai-portfolio/README.md

 - ⚙️ **Low-code tools** — integrating workflows and automations with platforms like **n8n**
 - 🚀 **No-code AI tools** — experimenting with **Teachable Machine**, **Roboflow**, and **Kaggle** to create fast, deployable AI prototypes

-This portfolio showcases projects that merge my background in **Electronics Engineering** with my growing expertise in **Artificial Intelligence**.

 ---

 ### 🌐 Connect with Me